Guidance for producers.

 The ELV Regulations place legal obligations on:

-- Facilities that treat end of life vehicles and materials/components from them (including vehicles not in the categories mentioned above).
 The requirements apply to all businesses irrespective of size.
-There are no exemptions for small and medium sized companies.
+There are no exemptions for small and medium-sized companies.
 However, there are some differences in the vehicle producers’ obligations depending on the quantity of vehicles that a business places on the market.
-The Regulations also have some impact upon last owners of vehicles and local authorities (when they deal with abandoned vehicles).
+The regulations also have some impact upon last owners of vehicles and local authorities (when they deal with abandoned vehicles).

-- BIS guidance on all of the UK ELV Regulations - to help you determine whether the Regulations affect you and what you should do if you have obligations
+- BIS guidance on the UK ELV Regulations - to help you determine whether the regulations affect you and what you should do if you have obligations

 - Environment Agency guidance for treatment facilities

 - ELV guidance for businesses

 General advice on vehicle ownership, including disposing of vehicles, is available at Driving, transport and travel.